Principal Investigator

 Z. Ferguson, M.S.

-I'm a 4th year Ph.D. candidate and received my B.A. in Cognitive Science, with a minor in Comparative Ethnic Studies from the University of California, Berkeley.
-I'm interested in studying how intersectional identities impact our lives, as well as how biases are created and maintained in larger systems (e.g., education, legal contexts).
-My current projects focus on bias against sexual harassment victims (cognitively and legally), racial/ethnic differences in the perception of history, and prototypes of nonbinary individuals.
+Z is a 5th year Ph.D. candidate and received their B.A. in Cognitive Science, with a minor in Comparative Ethnic Studies from the University of California, Berkeley.
+They're interested in studying how intersectional identities impact our lives, as well as how biases are created and maintained in larger systems (e.g., education, legal contexts).
+Their current projects focus on legal bias against sexual harassment victims, supporting formerly incarerated parents, and prototypes of nonbinary individuals.

 Click Here for CV